 Brisbane MIND Directory

 The Brisbane North PHN has created a Listing of Brisbane MIND Providers (updated January 2018) to assist with locating providers in North Brisbane and Moreton Bay.

 For information on Brisbane MIND providers, please contact the Brisbane MIND team on 07 3630 7339.

 Please contact the Brisbane MIND team for the latest version of the Brisbane MIND service provider guidelines.

 Session Data Upload

 The link to the session data upload form has been disabled and is no longer available.
-A new process for obtaining the session data information will be available in the new Redicase data system and further information regarding this new process will be available shortly.
+A new process for obtaining the session data information is now available in the new Redicase data system.

 All forms to be used for Brisbane MIND can be accessed below.
 Please note when you access these word documents they will appear at the bottom of your screen as a downloaded document.